-The zero-waste pioneer in town is Naturlieferant, usually referred to as Plastikfreie Zone, and recently renamed to Der plastikfreie Laden.
+The zero-waste pioneer in town is Naturlieferant, usually referred to as Plastikfreie Zone, and renamed to Der plastikfreie Laden.
 At this pleasant intimate shop in Haidhausen near Max-Weber-Platz you won't find any plastic item but a lot of sustainable alternatives.
-The focus of the shop is an ever increasing range of sustainable household items, ranging from tooth brushes and toilet paper to glasses, lunch boxes and jute strings, but you may also shop a selection of food items like potatoes, pulses, nuts, flour, jelly-gums or the best Indian pepper in town.
+The focus of the shop are sustainable household items, ranging from tooth brushes and toilet paper to glasses, lunch boxes and jute strings, but you may also shop a (by now only small) selection of food items like pulses and grains.
 If you forget to bring your own jars your purchase will be packed in paper bags, or you can choose from re-used glass containers for free.
-You may also refill washing-up liquid, shampoo and liquid laundry detergent.
 The shop also has a decent selection of loose-weight teas, but not all of them are organic.
 However, to pay a visit you have to hurry up: Sadly, the covid-19 pandemic decreased sales to an extend that the shop is bound to close for good by the end of February, 2021.

 In March 2019 a tiny neighbourhood shop specializing in the latter opened in the Glockenbach neighbourhood: At Abgefüllt & unverpackt ("bottled and unpacked") the singer of the Munich-based band "Cat Sun Flower" warmly welcomes customers and passers-by and helps to (re)fill empty bottles with organic liquid household detergents.
 At the time of writing this shop was the only one in Munich selling washing powder by weight.
 In addition there are eco-friendly dishwasher tabs, body and hair soaps, fairly traded natural facecream in returnable glasses, towels, as well as upcycled and fairly traded bags and toiletry accessories.